cshjin/swmp_ml/Notes.md

    |                          |                          |
    |--------------------------|--------------------------|

-  In each case above, evaluate the hyperparameters using DeepHyper, then plug those hyperparameters into demo_train.py to generate figures.
+  In each case above, evaluate the hyperparameters using DeepHyper, then plug those hyperparameters into demo_train.py to generate figures (12 total).

   New error:
   Traceback (most recent call last):